 This practicum is designed to prepare future administrative leaders who can use efficiently and effectively the resources available to promote a safe, ethical, and healthy environment in which students and staff can learn and meet the expected goals established by the Department of Education and local community.
 An action research component is part of the practicum.
-Portfolio assessment #4 submitted for evaluation.
+Portfolio assessment submitted for evaluation.
+Students will complete 100 hours of practicum.